Public sphere: Proletarian

+Stephen Thompson considered the existence of a proletarian public sphere from c.1900 to 1948 in South Wales though his examination of the working class provision of medical attendance.
+He concluded that: 'there existed in South Wales a proletarian public sphere founded on alternative values to the bourgeois, Liberal hegemony ....'
+Furthermore, 'with a strong tradition of self-sufficiency, the people of south Wales set about organizing their medical services on their own terms and in a way that addressed their particular needs.'

 Production

 Negt and Kluge furthermore point out the necessity of considering a third dimension of the public spheres: The public spheres of production.
-The public spheres of production collect the impulses of resentment and instrumentalizes them in the productive spheres.
+The public spheres of production collect the impulses of resentment and instrumentalise them in the productive spheres.
 The public spheres of production are wholly instrumental and have no critical impulse (unlike the bourgeois and proletarian spheres).
-The interests that are incorporated in the public sphere of production are given capitalist shape, and questions of their legitimately are thus neutralized.
+The interests that are incorporated in the public sphere of production are given capitalist shape, and questions of their legitimacy are thus neutralized.

 Biopolitical public

 By the end of the 20th century, the discussions about public spheres got a new biopolitical twist.
 Traditionally the public spheres had been contemplated as to how free agents transgress the private spheres.
 Michael Hardt and Antonio Negri have, drawing on the late Michel Foucault's writings on biopolitics, suggested that we reconsider the very distinction between public and private spheres.
 They argue that the traditional distinction is founded on a certain (capitalist) account of property that presupposes clear-cut separations between interests.
 This account of property is (according to Hardt and Negri) based upon a scarcity economy.
-The scarcity economy is characterized by an impossibility of sharing the goods.
+The scarcity economy is characterized by the impossibility of sharing the goods.
 If "agent A" eats the bread, "agent B" cannot have it.
 The interests of agents are thus, generally, clearly separated.

 However, with the evolving shift in the economy towards an informational materiality, in which value is based upon the informational significance, or the narratives surrounding the products, the clear-cut subjective separation is no longer obvious.
 Hardt and Negri see the open source approaches as examples of new ways of co-operation that illustrate how economic value is not founded upon exclusive possession, but rather upon collective potentialities.
 Informational materiality is characterized by gaining value only through being shared.
 Hardt and Negri thus suggest that the commons become the focal point of analyses of public relations.
-The point being that with this shift it becomes possible to analyse how the very distinctions between the private and public are evolving.
+The point being that with this shift it becomes possible to analyze how the very distinctions between the private and public are evolving.